Hugo Lake State Park

 Premium sites: Additional $5

-Two night minimum on weekends from May to September and on holidays.
+Two night minimum on weekends from March through November and on holidays.

 Pets are allowed in cabins for an additional cost of $10 per pet, per night.

 A discount (currently 15%) may be given to senior and disabled visitors on the established nightly rate per cabin Sunday-Thursday nights only, excluding holidays.
 Some restrictions may apply.

 The senior discount is currently $2 off the daily published rate for designated standard RV and tent campsites.
 Utility fees are not discounted.